Concert Review: Bad Religion/Alkaline Trio/War On Women – Live in Denver

 Three bands put on a show that gives the audience a good time, whether they like it or not!

-As for me, this was the first concert I had been to in a while where I was very familiar with all the bands playing, even the opening act, , so I was definitely excited when I originally made plans to go to the concert.
+As for me, this was the first concert I had been to in a while where I was very familiar with all the bands playing, even the opening act, War on Women, so I was definitely excited when I originally made plans to go to the concert.
 But by the time the day of the show came I was tired and irritable and not particularly in the mood to go to a show.
 Still, I had committed to going to the show for TGEFM so I was going whether I liked it or not.
 And the bands managed to make it a show that was worth going to anyway.

 First of all, War on Women were absolutely incredible, one of the best opening bands I’ve ever seen, and they completely outdid both headlining acts.
 Frontwoman Shawna Potter has me searching for a better word than electrifying because she was more energetic, more connected to the audience, more powerful, and more fun than other artists that I’ve described as “electric.”
 The band came out to the song “Nasty” by Janet Jackson, before launching into an onslaught of hardcore punk.
 Potter would alternate between sultry, seductive dance moves and headbanging with her long, multi-colored hair swinging in the air.
 The concert happened to be on the day of the Kyle Rittenhouse not guilty verdict, and of the three bands, War on Women was the only one to mention it, with even the political stalwarts of the scene, Bad Religion, not bringing it up to a crowd full of angsty punks ready to rock out their political and moral frustration.